Pakistani Taliban overpower guards, seize police center

 The incident erupted late Sunday and quickly evolved into a standoff.
 Pakistani officials later confirmed that one counter-terrorism officer was killed during the takeover at the detention center in Bannu, a district in the Khyber Pakhtunkhwa province and part of a former tribal region.

-Police and the military scrambled to deploy troops and special forces to the area but by midday Monday, some 12 hours later, the hostage crisis was still ongoing.
+Police and the military scrambled to deploy troops and special forces to the area but by Monday evening, some 20 hours later, the hostage crisis was still ongoing.
 According to officials, at least 30 Taliban fighters were involved in the takeover and there were possibly as many as 10 hostages.

 The brazen action reflected the government’s inability to exercise control over the remote region along the border with Afghanistan.
 The Pakistani Taliban are a separate group but also allied with the Afghan Taliban, who seized power in the neighboring country last year as U.S. and NATO troops were in the final stages of their pullout from Afghanistan.